quantumac/headshake/README.md

 # Download

-You can download the plugin from https://www.simcoders.com/headshake/features-and-download
+You can download the ORIGINAL plugin from https://www.simcoders.com/headshake/features-and-download

 # Compile the source code